In this soul teaching on Part I – how to stop attracting emotionally unavailable love, you will learn:

-It took me a while to get around to writing this article (three months to be exact). mainly because I wanted to get a sizeable group of respondents to take the poll so that we could really get a good idea of how the percentages held when we scaled up a couple of hundred people.
+It took me a while to get around to writing this teaching (three months to be exact). mainly because I wanted to get a sizeable group of respondents to take the poll so that we could really get a good idea of how the percentages held when we scaled up a couple of hundred people.

-It’s no surprise seeing that many of my current newsletter subscribers and social media followers are on their Twin Soul journey, that a large portion of my audience feel they struggle to find or keep love and that when they do find love, an even higher percentage finds their partner emotionally unavailable.
+It’s no surprise seeing that many of my current newsletter subscribers and social media followers are on their Twin Flame journey, that a large portion of my audience feel they struggle to find or keep love and that when they do find love, an even higher percentage finds their partner emotionally unavailable.

 This may have impacted the percentages to be higher, because my audience is a conscious lot, who also have high standards when it comes to love relationships.
 My audience is into self-reflection and tends to be aware of the different recurring patterns in their life.